benjaminweymouth/WealthSimpleCaseStudy/README.md

 ## References

-* 8-10 (or more) sources are used and cited to get a thorough and cohesive view of the company’s domain, history and results.
-Sources are specifically quoted and referenced clearly and accurately to inform the case study.

 Crunchbase.
 (2014). *WealthSimple* Retrieved August 20, 2021, from Crunchbase website: https://www.crunchbase.com/organization/wealthsimple

 Porter, Michael E. (2004). *Competitive Strategy, Techniques for Analyzing Industries and Competitors.* - Google Play (2021).
 Available at: https://play.google.com/books/reader?id=Hn1kNE0OcGsC&pg=GBS.PT15&printsec=frontcover (Accessed: 15 August 2021).